 What makes the sweet potato casserole runny?

-Most of the time, runny sweet potato casserole is caused by over-mixing or adding too much liquid when preparing the dish.
-To prevent a runny sweet potato casserole, add just enough liquid for desired consistency, and make sure to cook the sweet potatoes fully before mashing.
+Runny sweet potato casserole is likely caused by over-mixing or adding too much liquid.
+To prevent this, add just enough liquid and make sure to cook the sweet potatoes fully before mashing.

 Should you remove the skin from sweet potatoes?

-It depends on your preference.
-Some people think the skin is too tough and unpleasant to eat, so they peel them off.
-Others believe that the sweet potato flesh is full of vitamins and nutrients, so they leave it on.
-Ultimately, it's up to you!
+It depends on your preference!
+If you think it’s too tough to eat, peel them off.
+Ultimately, it’s up to you!

 🍴What to serve with sweet potato casserole